 While the vast majority of plants rest, the climbing Aloe chooses to flower, and will not finish until the end of spring.
 But if the climate is also mild, it may re-bloom the rest of the year.

-Its stems grow to a length of 5 meters, and so many that the plant can reach 2-3m long , so if you have an empty hole, this is the species you are looking for.
+Its stems grow to a length of 5 meters (16 ft), and so many that the plant can reach 2-3m long (6.5 to 10 ft).

 Origin and characteristics of Aloe ciliaris

 Its rate of growth is reasonably fast, but this does not have to worry us: its root system is not invasive, and during the spring and summer we can prune it to make cuttings.

 Aloe Ciliaris Care

 - Location: can be outdoors in a sunny exhibition, or indoors as long as the room is very bright.

 - Soil or substrate: it is not demanding, but it will grow better in those that have good drainage.

-- Multiplication: by seeds, stem cuttings or shoots in spring.
+- Multiplication: by seeds, stem cuttings, or shoots in spring.